21368 customer reviews

 Château de Reignac is located in the Entre-Deux-Mers region, spanning the municipalities of St. Loubès and Montussan.
 Records of this vineyard date back to the 1800s.
 In 1990, it was purchased by Yves and Stéphanie Vatelot, who completely renovated it and expanded it to include additional vineyards.

-Deeply concerned about their environmental impact, they have implemented a system for managing wine-making waste and adopted farming techniques designed to minimize the use of pesticides.
+Deeply concerned about their environmental impact, they have implemented a wine-making waste management system and farming techniques designed to minimize the use of pesticides.

 Spotlight on a true Gem Bordeaux region.